 This flexible new network security solution has already begun to make waves.
 Coupling remote access and enterprise network security with a distributed cloud module, the Secure Access Service Edge (SASE) is poised to change the very nature of security in an era of remote work.
 SASE meshes the benefits of SD-WAN and adds a host of dynamic security solutions that provide users with safe access — regardless of where they may be in the world.

 However, in next generation SD-WAN deployments across a cloud-based ecosystem, this new framework can easily be accomplished while allowing for more granular control and visibility to the enterprise.
 These deployments can be further designed to offer real-time security and a full spectrum of functionality to existing SD-WAN configurations for their connected users.
 Essentially, SD-WAN transformations can bring the same benefits while also offering flexibility, simplicity, reliability, and — most importantly — control in a single solution.
 This can be used across both traditional and new cloud-based applications through a network architecture that provides secure access to every part of the business.

 It’s clear that SD-WAN based distributed cloud networking solutions will provide companies with the much-needed impetus to foster a long-term cloud revolution.
 It will specifically benefit progressive enterprises that are looking for newer opportunities to engage with stakeholders across geographically-dispersed environments and customers who are counting on seamless location-specific services with nominal latency.

-At HCL, we are building industry transforming SD-WAN solutions encompassing ‘Cloud to Edge’ Intelligence.
-For more details, visit HCL TIS Webpage.
+At HCLTech, we are building industry transforming SD-WAN solutions encompassing ‘Cloud to Edge’ Intelligence.
+For more details, visit HCLTech TIS Webpage.